seed-run/homepage/_posts/2019-07-25-circleci-vs-travisci-vs-codepipeline-vs-seed.md

 - You only have 1 service per app.
 - Or if you are deploying a monorepo app but paying a higher cost for concurrency isn't a concern.
 - If you are using a separate solution for CD.
 - Your Serverless app is a part of a large deployment system with complex test cases.
 Circle and Travis are great at handling tests for a variety of build environments.
-As an aside, we recommend using Seed in [**Connect CI**]({% link _docs/connect-your-own-ci.md %}) mode.
-So Seed will be a part of your larger deployment process and it'll wait for your Circle process to complete before deploying your app through Seed.
+As an aside, for these cases we recommend using Seed in [**Connect CI**]({% link _docs/connect-your-own-ci.md %}) mode.
+So Seed will be a part of your pipeline and it'll wait for your Circle process to complete before deploying your app.

 #### When to use CodePipeline
 - You are all-in on the AWS approach.
 So you can take advantage of the consolidated billing feature.
 You'll get 1 bill for all your services.
 - If you’re looking for a cheap CI solution,
 - Or if you don't mind the setup and operational cost involved in building and maintaining your environments.

 And there you have it!
 This post should give you a great idea of the various CI/CD options out there for your Serverless app.
+Feel free to [contact us](mailto:{{ site.email }}) if you have any questions about Seed or if you want to know if it's the right fit for your team.